mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    3. The system displays the “Revert” and “Reprocess” buttons
    4. The administrator presses the “Revert” button
    5. The system changes the Invoice status to “Canceled”
-   6. The system reverts the given transactions
+   6. The system reverts the related approval transaction
    7. The system refreshes the Invoice details page
    8. The system hides the “Revert” button
    9. The system displays the “Reopen” button and maintains the “Reprocess” button